scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** force

-You shoot a volley force blasts, sending 3 blasts to any creatures in range.
-The blasts travel around corners and obstacles, homing in on their target.
+Fire a volley of 3 force blasts against any creatures in range.
+The blasts travel around corners and obstacles, homing in on their target and ignoring cover.
 You may have all blasts target the same creature, or split the blasts between creatures.
-Make a spellcasting roll against the creatures Strength.
-On success they take 1 wound die in force damage for every blast aimed at them.
-Replace a wound die with a wound for every critical rolled.
+Make a spellcasting roll against the creatures Strength save.
+On success they take a wound die in force damage for every blast aimed at them, replacing a wound die with a wound for every critical rolled.

 Fire another blast for every level cast above 1st.

 ___
 #### Arcane Key